frg70/FRG70.github.io/README.md

 - Trajectory planning
 -
 ## **Section 2.
 Natural Language Processing (NLP)**
+This section shows some of the techniques learned for natural language processing, with the following projects:
+- Candidate CV Analysis
 ## **Section 3.
 Computer Vision**

 ## **Section 4.
 Generative models**
-Some work on deep learning generative models
+Some work on deep learning generative models, pruposes a method for the computing time reduction in deep probabilistic diffusion models.
+The project:
+- Image generation
 ## **Section 5.
 Data Analysis**
-Including data analysis work,
+Including data analysis work, this include EDA analysis, with a project of:
+- Drug analysis